 Students are required to take six courses (18 hours) in areas such as Information Resources, School Library Management, Introduction to Cataloging and Classification, and Literature and Services for Children and Teens.
 Specific course work is determined by which area of emphasis students choose.

-Elementary and/or Secondary School Library Materials: Nine hours
+Category 1: Elementary and/or Secondary School Library Materials (9 hrs)

 Two courses selected from: